| |

 master (cf. the "koan" technique in Zen).
 Without this introduction,

 initiation is impossible.
-The master merely points out this natural state
+The master points out the natural state

 two ways to maintain this "coming home" of the "son" ("rigpa"),